Consumer medicine information

 • diarrhoea

-For most patients, symptoms go away on their own within a few weeks.
-However, if you feel that the unwanted symptoms are too severe, tell your doctor who will suggest how to manage stopping treatment more slowly.
+However, if you feel that unwanted symptoms are too severe, see your doctor who will suggest how to manage stopping treatment more slowly.

 • decreased appetite